jfcloutier/karma_system/design_notes/plans.md

 * down
   * to disrupt it, increase or stabilize the values of the observed, trending experience
   * to further it, decrease the values of the observed, trending experience
+* same
+  * to disrupt it, increase or decrease the values of the observed, trending experience
+  * to further it, maintain the values of the observed, trending experience
+* ended
+  * to disrupt it, cause a value for the previously observed, trending experience
+  * to further it, keep unknown the value of the previously observed, trending experience

 ### Indirectly impacting an experience given a causal theory